kaidokert/heapless-graphs-rs/DESIGN.md

 ## Node Index or NI

-All traits are generic over a notion of "Node Index" or NI, that can be mostly any type that implements PartialEq + PartialOrd (NodeIndexTrait).
+All traits are generic over a notion of "Node Index" or NI, that can be mostly any type that implements PartialEq + PartialOrd (NodeIndex).

-For GraphVal traits, NI requires Copy since iterators return owned values.
+NI also requires Copy, since iterators return owned values.

 ## Node + Edge structs
 Nodes and Edges are arbitrary structures with different memory layouts.